A - Z Recycling and Waste Guide

 Ink jet and laser printer cartridges, and typewriter cartridges and ribbons, can be re-filled and reused.
 However, they cannot be recycled with regular plastics, even if there is a recycling number on the cartridge.
 Ink jet cartridge recyclers often give revenues to charitable organizations to encourage recycling.
 Here are some places to recycle:

-Another great option - Clean Planet, www.kmcleanplanet.com (855-45-EARTH) will recycle any toner or ink cartridge.
-Clean Planet offers a free service; it will send you boxes with prepaid shipping labels already on the boxes.
-Just load the empty/un-useable ink and toner cartridges into a box, seal it up and either have UPS pick it up or take the box to a UPS store/drop-off location.
+Another great option - Clean Planet, www.kmcleanplanet.com (855-45-EARTH) will recycle any toner or ink cartridge for free.
+Clean Planet will send you prepaid shipping labels for boxes you already have or they will send you boxes.
+Just load the empty/unusable ink and toner cartridges into a box, seal it up and either have UPS pick it up or take the box to a UPS store/drop-off location.

 Thermometers containing silver liquid, and many older thermostats (round in shape or non-digital), contain mercury.
-Please take them to a hazardous waste collection.
+Please take them to the HHW Depot in Springfield.
 We can offer you one free replacement digital fever thermometer per household when you bring in your old one(s).
 Also see “Mercury-Containing Devices” for more details on mercury.

 Tires -banned from the landfill